szczyglis-dev/py-gpt/README.md

 - `GPT-4 Vision (inline)` - integrates Vision capabilities with any chat mode, not just Vision mode.
 When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.

+- `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

 ## Command: Files I/O

 The plugin allows for file management within the local filesystem.
 It enables the model to create, read, and write files and directories located in the `output` directory, which can be found in the user's work directory.
 With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.